Dynamic lists

 The single select question is again shown with the dynamic list applied.

-When respondents take the survey, they will first tell us which genres of music they typically listen to, then only those responses will display in the follow up question.
+When respondents take the survey, they first select the genres they listen to — and only those selections appear in the follow-up question.

 Compound example